Types of Oil Painting Brushes

 In addition, when trying to clean a paintbrush, it is easier when the paint does not reach the ferrule (the structure that holds the bristles together).

-If oil paint enters the ferrule (and not cleaned thoroughly), it will harden inside the ferrule and ruin the brush.
+If oil paint enters the ferrule (and is not cleaned thoroughly), it hardens inside the ferrule and ruins the brush.

 For tips on cleaning paintbrushes and helpful oil painting materials, read my guide for oil painting supplies for beginners.